 - A Certified Copy of the Original Certificate of Title

-These documents, along with the vehicle itself, must be presented to U.S. customs at your chosen port of departure at least 72 hours in advance of your ship date.
+Present the documents and vehicle to U.S. customs at your chosen port of departure at least 72 hours in advance of your ship date.
 To find out where U.S. customs is based in your port of departure, simply contact the Port Director.

 Once U.S. customs has taken possession of your used vehicle and documentation, they will do the following.
 First, they will cross-reference the Vehicle Identification Numbers (VINs) on the documents and the vehicle to ensure they’re a match.
 Second, they’ll thoroughly inspect the vehicle to ensure that nothing has been illegally stowed away.
 Provided everything checks out, the vehicle will be cleared for loading, and you’ll be all set.